Mental prayer: Definition

-Mental prayer in monastic orders
+Mental prayer in catholic orders

 Teresa of Ávila - nine grades of prayer

-Among the Carmelites, there was no regulation for mental prayer until Teresa of Avila (1515-1582) introduced it, practicing it for two hours daily.
+Among the Carmelites, there was no regulation for mental prayer until Teresa of Avila (1515–1582) introduced it, practicing it for two hours daily.

 According to Jordan Aumann, Teresa of Ávila distinguishes nine grades of prayer: (1) vocal prayer, (2) mental prayer or prayer of meditation, (3) affective prayer, (4) prayer of simplicity, or acquired contemplation or recollection, (5) infused contemplation or recollection, (6) prayer of quiet, (7) prayer of union, (8) prayer of conforming union, and (9) prayer of transforming union.
 "The first four grades belong to the predominantly ascetical stage of spiritual life; the remaining five grades are infused prayer and belong to the mystical phase of spiritual life."

-Other monastic orders
+Other orders

 From before the middle of the twelfth century, the Carthusians had times set apart for mental prayer.
 Early in the sixteenth century, the Dominican chapter of Milan prescribed mental prayer for half an hour during the morning and the evening.
 Among the Franciscans, there is mention of methodical mental prayer about the middle of that century.
 In the mid-sixteenth century Ignatius of Loyola in his Spiritual Exercises, which he used with laypersons, taught methods of both meditating on one's life and of contemplating the Gospel accounts of Jesus' life, as a means of becoming more like Christ.
 His method and that of Sulpice have helped spread the habit of meditating beyond the cloister.